brevzin/cpp_proposals/2641_active_union/active_union.md

 Should the name reflect that this facility can only be used during constant evaluation (`std::is_consteval_within_lifetime`) or not (`std::is_within_lifetime`)?

 It would help to make the name clearer from the call site that it has limited usage.
 But it is already a `consteval` function, so it's not like you could misuse it.

+## Why a pointer rather than a reference?

+This proposal is for asking `is_within_lifetime(&x)` rather than `is_within_lifetime(x)`.
+Why a pointer, rather than a reference?

+There are a few arguments in favor of a pointer.
+First, we just don't have to worry about passing in a temporary.
+Second, many of the other low-level manipulation facilities also take pointers (like `construct_at`, `start_lifetime_as`, etc.).
+Third, there's this whole other set of questions about reference binding validity that come up([@CWG453]).

+It's not like these are insurmountable difficulties, but the pointer API just doesn't have them, and isn't exactly either burdensome or inconsistent.
+So is it even worth dealing with them?

 ## Implementation Experience